hdeiner/zipster/README.md

 How to create and test a modern REST API in a server farm environment.

+##### Concept
-Let's say we want to design a REST API that can take a zipcode and a radius and return all the zipcodes within a certain number of miles to the given cente.
+Let's say we want to design a REST API that can take a zipcode and a radius and return all the zipcodes within a certain number of miles to the given center of that zipcode.

 Architecturally, we will use the following framworks and tools: